SWEdatCode/Capstone-Project/README.md

 ⊛ Tableau (Data Visualisation)

+Team goal: Design marketing strategies aimed at converting casual riders into annual members.
+In order to be able to acomplish the goal, there are 3 questions that need to be answered:

+How do annual members and casual riders use Cyclistic bikes differently?
+Why would casual riders buy Cyclistic annual memberships?
+How can Cyclistic use digital media to influence casual riders to become members?
+I was assigned with the first question: How do annual members and casual riders use Cyclistic bikes differently?

+In order to answer all business questions, I will use the six steps of the data analysis process: Ask, Prepare, Process, Analyize, Share, Act.

  _  _  _ Insights and Findings _  _  _

  I have dived deeper into the business dataset to uncover valuable insights and turned it into actionable hypotheses.

  ⊛ In this scenario, the casual & member riders tend to use the classic bike than any other bikes.
 There are a very few members that wants to take use docked bike.

  ⊛ The bikes are mostly used on weekends than during the weekdays